 Many lifestyle and psychological factors can cause fatigue, the most prevalent of which is simply bypassing sleep to do something else.
 Fatigue can be caused by excessive caffeine use, medications, unhealthy eating habits, alcohol abuse and excessive physical activity or inactivity.
 People with mental problems can also experience fatigue; that means someone who is stressed, depressed, or suffering from grief or anxiety.

 How is chronic fatigue usually diagnosed and treated?

 People with chronic fatigue must see a doctor.
 People with fatigue that’s followed by or accompanies chest pain, fast heartbeat, dizziness, severe headaches, back, pelvic or abdominal pain, or even the presence of abnormal bleeding, should seek immediate medical attention from a physician.
 The medical professional will conduct an interview and evaluation to diagnose the problem.
 People generally use words such as exhaustion, weariness and lethargy to describe what is happening to them.

 How can chiropractic care help alleviate or treat chronic fatigue?

 Fatigue is usually a symptom of some other ailment in the body.
-As chiropractic care is considered alternative medicine, it usually has a good reputation for handling illnesses that traditional medicine finds hard to resolve.
+As Dry Needling in Lafayette, LA is considered alternative medicine, it usually has a good reputation for handling illnesses that traditional medicine finds hard to resolve.
 Many patients have sought chiropractors like Dr. Holly to help them treat or minimize their suffering, if not get rid of such symptoms completely.